hdorra/UDP-Client-Server/README.md

-# UDP-Client-Server-
+# UDP-Client-Server
 This is an implementation of a simple UDP Client Server in Python.</br>
-(Part of MS Computer Science graduate coursework.)
+(Part of introductory MS Computer Science graduate coursework.)